OpenHausIO/OpenHaus-Server/docs/README.md

 }
 ```

-The example above creates two interfaces:\
+The example above creates two interfaces:
-- FX selection API\
+- FX selection API
 - RAW SPI Buffer

 Both are IP/ETHERNET, but they have diffrent purposes.\
 One is to select a Effect for the attached LED strip.\
-The other is to write direct to the LED strip.
+The other one is to write directly to the LED strip.

-Both interfaces can be reached directle over a WebSocket conenction without a adapter intercept our communication.\
+Both interfaces can be reached direct over a WebSocket conenction without a adapter intercept our communication.\
 Assumed the device is added successful (no validation error occoured) and has the ObectId `517f195e810c19729de760fa`,\
-we are able to connect via vanilla WebSocket directly to the interface:\
+we are able to connect via vanilla WebSocket to the interface:

-`<host>/api/device/517f195e810c19729de760fa/interfaces/<iface id>`
+`<host>/api/devices/517f195e810c19729de760fa/interfaces/<iface id>`
+(Each interface gets it own unique id)